day8/re-frame/docs/data-oriented-design.md

     For example, with hiccup at runtime two things are happening:

-      - one execution context (ClojureScript) which creates the data `(into [:div] (map renderer items))`
+      - one execution context (ClojureScript) creates the data `(into [:div] (map renderer items))`
-      - one execution context which interpets the data - Reagent.
+      - one execution context interpets the data (as code) - Reagent.

     Same for string-oriented programming.
 One context creates the regex string (perhaps it is just a literal in that context).
 And the other context executes it.

+    So, one context generates "the code" (the data or the string,) and the other context executes it.

 !!!
 Note "Other Meanings"

-    The term Data Oriented Design means something quite different in the gaming world.
-There, it is an optimisation technique which seeks to layout data structures in a way which aligns with CPU caches, so as to achieve performance efficiencies.
+    The term Data-Oriented Design means something quite different in the gaming world.
+There, it is an optimisation technique which seeks to layout data structures in a way which aligns with CPU caches, to achieve performance efficiencies.

 On the subject of DSLs, I'd strongly, strongly recommend James Reeves' excellent talk (video): [Transparency through data](https://www.youtube.com/watch?v=zznwKCifC1A)